 If you take away anything from this post, it should be that taking a pregnancy test too early can be misleading.
 The longer you wait, the more accurate the results.
 To avoid false negatives or faint results lines, always hang onto that second test to take a few days later.

 5. Carefully follow the pregnancy test instructions.

 On average, it takes six months to conceive.
 Don’t let false tests bring you down too much.
 If you’ve been trying for six months, you can schedule a doctor’s appointment to discuss your options.
 Until then, start by tracking ovulation (we recommend period tracking apps, like Flo).
-Remember to have fun -- it’s sex, after all!5.
-Carefully follow the instructions.
+Remember to have fun -- it’s sex, after all!

 This one might sound obvious, but we can’t stress the importance!
 There are details that go into taking the test, like the amount of time you should pee on the test, the number of minutes to wait for results, and how to read the results.
-It’s a simple process, yes, but carefully following instructions will remove any user error.6.
-Remember to breathe.
+It’s a simple process, yes, but carefully following instructions will remove any user error.

 Have other questions about pregnancy testing?
 Check out our FAQ for other helpful tips.

 Our easy-to-use pregnancy test comes in a pack of two.
 Over 99% accurate with FDA-cleared, early detection technology.
 Delivered right to your door in the most discreet envelope.